HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines: HarrisZ

 where

 being $Q$ a generic image with mean $\overline{Q}$ and standard deviation $\varsigma_Q$.
-According to the statistical properties of $H_\sigma$ considering the whole input image $I$, a pixel $\mathbf{x}$ can be roughly classified as a flat region if $H_\sigma(\mathbf{x})$ is almost 0, or otherwise as an edge or as a corner if $H_\sigma(\mathbf{x})$ is respectively lower, higher than 0.
+According to the statistical properties of $H_\sigma$ considering the whole input image $I$, a pixel $\mathbf{x}$ can be roughly classified as a flat region if $H_\sigma(\mathbf{x})$ is almost 0, or otherwise as an edge or as a corner if $H_\sigma(\mathbf{x})$ is respectively lower or higher than 0.
 Moreover, a corner must lie onto the edge mask $M_\sigma$.
 These two conditions can be coded as the binary mask $C_\sigma$

-where multiplication is intended pixel-wise and the 0.31 value is introduced to take into account the current scale in the binarization of $M_\sigma$, whose a formal derivation can be found in the original manuscript.
-The binary mask $C_\sigma$ provides the initial set of corner candidates according to the input image instead of demanding for an user-defined threshold which generally needs to be adjusted according to the input, as happens for the original Harris detector.
-Note that recent state-of-the-art deep architectures use of masks to filter keypoints with the aim of removing disturbing elements of the scene such as sky or people\footnotemark[2].
+where multiplication is intended pixel-wise and the 0.31 value is introduced to take into account the current scale in the binarization of $M_\sigma$, whose formal derivation can be found in the original manuscript.
+The binary mask $C_\sigma$ provides the initial set of corner candidates according to the input image instead of requiring a user-defined threshold which generally needs to be adjusted according to the input, as happens for the original Harris detector. $C_\sigma$ provides a sort of implicit adaptive contrast enhancement of the input image since both $H_\sigma$ and $M_\sigma$ rely on global statistics for their definitions.
+Note that recent state-of-the-art deep architectures use masks to filter keypoints with the aim of removing disturbing elements of the scene such as sky or people\footnotemark[2].

 Finally, corners corresponding to $C_\sigma$ are selected so that only local maxima on $H_\sigma$ will survive.
 Differently from the standard multi-scale approach employed for instance in the Harris-affine detector, where the convolution kernels are maintained fixed while the image is down-scaled, HarrisZ keeps the input image size fixed while increasing the kernel size, as for SURF~\citep{surf}, in order to increase the detector accuracy.
 The final set of keypoints for the scale $\sigma$ is selected by sorting first the $C_\sigma$ pixel locations according to the decreasing values of $H_\sigma$ and then, in order, greedily removing a candidate keypoint if its distance from the already selected keypoints is less than $\lceil 3\sigma\rceil$.
 This strategy can resemble in some aspect the Adaptive Non-Maximal Suppression (ANMS,~\cite{anms}).